Credit Suisse's Thiam to face feisty retail investors

 The meeting takes place with the market still waiting to see whether Thiam can make good on his strategy.

-Credit Suisse’s decision to emphasize wealth management and grow in Asia mirrors moves by local rival UBS.
+Credit Suisse’s decision to emphasise wealth management and grow in Asia mirrors moves by local rival UBS.

 It joins rivals including Barclays and Deutsche Bank as well as UBS in scaling back investment banking as tougher regulations squeeze profitability.